Rahulbhagatt/netflix_sql_project/README.md

 ### 3. List All Movies Released in a Specific Year (e.g., 2020)

 '''sql
 SELECT *
 FROM netflix
 WHERE release_year = 2020;
+'''

-Objective: Retrieve all movies released in a specific year.
+**Objective:** Retrieve all movies released in a specific year.

-#### 4. Find the Top 5 Countries with the Most Content on Netflix
+### 4. Find the Top 5 Countries with the Most Content on Netflix

 '''sql
 SELECT *
 FROM
 (